D-Ultrafilters and their Monads: The codensity monad of the embedding

 \begin{examples} (a) For $\ck=\Set$ we see that $\mathbb{T}$ is the ultrafilter monad, for $\ck=K$-$\Vec$ it is the double-dualization monad.
 In both cases, $\mathbb{T}$ is well-known to be the codensity monad of $\ck_{\sfp}\hookrightarrow \ck$ (see Introduction).

-(b) In case $\ck=\Pos$ the monad $\mathbb{T}$ assigns to every poset $X$ the poset of all nonempty, prime collections of $\uparrow$-sets closed under upper sets and finite intersections.
+(b) In case $\ck=\Pos$ the monad $\mathbb{T}$ assigns to every poset $X$ the poset of all nonempty, prime, upwards closed collections of $\uparrow$-sets which are closed under finite intersections.
 It is ordered by inclusion, see Examples \ref{E3.4} and \ref{E2.2}\ref{pos}.

-(c) For $\ck=\JSL$ we have, analogously to $K$-$\Vec$, that $\TT$ is the double-dualization monad, see Remark \ref{Rnew-slat}.
-This is also completely analogous to (b) since the semilattice $TX$ consists of all prime, upwards closed collections of prime $\uparrow$-sets, see Examples \ref{E2.1}\ref{jsl} and \ref{E3.5}.